🚐 Your motorhome deserves the best: 12V 100Ah 190H LiFePO4 battery

 4. If the brightness of your headlights is reduced while driving, it is a clear sign that your RV battery is worn out and needs to be replaced.

-Step 1: Disconnect the power: When replacing a household battery, you typically have a main circuit breaker that ensures that all DC power to your devices is turned off.
+Step 1: Disconnect the power supply: If you're replacing a household battery, you usually have a main circuit breaker that ensures all DC power to your appliances is turned off.
 Turn this switch to the off position.
-If you don't have a main circuit breaker, turn off all individual fuses and switches that connect things like lights, refrigerator, and television.
-When replacing a starter battery, turn off the engine.
-(Disconnecting the power cables from the battery while the devices are in use may damage the devices).
+If you don't have a main circuit breaker, turn off all individual fuses and switches that connect things like lights, the refrigerator, and the television.
+If you're replacing a starter battery, turn off the engine.(Disconnecting the power cables from the battery while the devices are in use may damage the devices.)

 Step 6: Replace the empty battery compartment with a brand new battery.